The banking jobs: Compliance advisor

 What do you do at BNP Paribas?

-Within the Market Integrity field, I monitor compliance in the areas of Domestic Markets and International Financial Services.
+Within the Market Integrity field, I monitor compliance in the areas of Domestic Markets (unavailable link)and International Financial Services (unavailable link).
 Together with the dedicated compliance officers within these entities, I monitor the established system to ensure compliance with codes of ethics, including combating market abuses, conflicts of interests, etc. This involves drafting procedures, helping to define monitoring plans, supporting business units and local entities, and supporting the management of specific compliance projects, such as launching websites to inform our customers about our policy for managing conflicts of interest.
 Currently, I’m working to implement a code of conduct that will govern transactions on currency exchange markets for our various business units.

 What is the process for drafting compliance procedures?It takes place over several steps and requires both expert knowledge and communication skills.
 First, we need to familiarize ourselves with all the regulations that need to appear in the document.
 During the writing phase, we work with the people who are likely to be affected by the procedure, in order to account for the realities on the ground.

 Next, our team ensures the procedure is applied within the entity.
 To that end, we organize training sessions so teams can understand the text and ask any questions they might have about how to implement the recommendations in real situations.
 For example, we recently drafted a procedure on how to conduct surveys of investors when issuing a new security on the market.

 In your opinion, what’s the hardest part of your job?

 The fact that it touches on several different sectors and areas of expertise.
 Regulations are increasing in number and starting to apply to a wider range of activities.
 Topics are also becoming more complex, even without taking into account specific geographic characteristics and businesses.
 That’s why you need to have a detailed understanding of regulations, combined with an open mind on the diversity of issues.
 It’s simply essential doing this job.